genropy/genropy_saved/docs/genro/webpage_elements/form/formbuilder.rst

     The following attributes can be given both to formbuilder than to its children:

     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
-      For more information, check the :ref:`genro_hidden` documentation page
+      For more information, check the :ref:`hidden` documentation page
     * *visible*: if False, hide the widget.
-For more information, check the :ref:`genro_visible` documentation page
+For more information, check the :ref:`visible` documentation page

 .. _formbuilder_examples: